 What is the best part about being a musician in London?

 The best part about being in London is meeting people from all over the world.
 The best part about being a musician in London is the many opportunities to grow as a musician, primarily through connecting with musicians and audiences from all over the world.

 What is your favourite London venue for gigs?

-Upstairs at L’Escargot on Greek Street is pretty special especially on a starry night.
+One of the best London venues is upstairs at L’Escargot on Greek Street.
+It's pretty special especially on a starry night.

 What is the biggest challenge you have as a musician today?

 My biggest challenge as an independent artist is to strike a balance between the creating, developing, managing and promoting, all while trying to meet the demands of being a human being!

 Do you think the industry is changing for the better?

 Slowly, but surely!
 There are lots of things in the music industry that I still can’t make sense of and that anger me but I think that there’s a space for everybody and there’s certainly a space for those who want to do it differently.
 It is incredibly helpful to be part of a supportive community of like-minded people whereby the success of one does not come at the expense of another.